 For a full description of how soccer began, have a look at this article, I wrote on the invention of soccer.

-Continuing playing games using two different sets of rules did not last for long.
+Continuing to play games using two different sets of rules did not last for long.
 Eventually, an official set of rules was decided on, and every team had to follow these rules.

 Hopefully, you now feel you have a better understanding of how halftime in soccer works.

-If you are looking for a complete overview of how soccer works check out this easy to understand guide to soccer I recently wrote.
+If you are looking for a complete overview of how soccer works, check out this easy-to-understand guide to how soccer works I recently wrote.
 It gives you everything you need to know about the game in 21 clear steps.

-And if you want to be inspired by the best soccer quotes you can find, click here to check out this list of my favorite soccer quotes.
+And if you want to be inspired by the best soccer quotes you can find, check out this list of my favorite soccer quotes.